data-mississippi/data-utility/README.md

 Itawamba,Lee,Pontotoc,Union
 ```

 This would mean Itawamba = 24, Lee = 160, Pontotoc = 37, and Union = 59.
-If your output is wrong, then it's probably mapped incorrectly.
+If your output is wrong, then this mapping is wrong.

 ## CLI Arguments
 There are demo files which already exist in the repo.
 In your virtual environment, execute the script: